Michigan Democratic Party

 The Michigan Democratic Party is the affiliate of the Democratic Party in the state of Michigan.
 It is based in Lansing.
-Lavora Barnes is the party's current chair.
-She was previously the party's Chief Operating Officer.
-It is currently the state's favored party, controlling the majority of Michigan's U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.
+Curtis Hertel Jr. is the party's current chair.

 Structure

 Residents of the state of Michigan at least 16 years of age are eligible for party membership; no financial contribution is required.
 Generally, a person is required to have been a member for at least 30 days before a convention, caucus or meeting to receive voting privileges.

 Between state party conventions, the party is governed by the Democratic State Central Committee (DSCC).
 Delegates to the state central committee are elected at congressional district spring conventions in odd-numbered years.
 Each district is entitled to at least four delegates consisting of two men and two women, with additional members allocated by congressional district based on the proportion of its vote for the Democratic nominee for President or Secretary of State at the last general election held.
 Additional ex-officio with voting privileges include the Democratic National Committee members of the state and the officers of the DSCC.
 Any congressional district or county chairs having not been elected delegates also become DSCC ex-officio members, but without voting privileges.